 Thanks to the efforts that Ence has been making over the last few years to promote equality, in 2023 the company remains for the second year running a member of the Ibex Gender Equality, the first index that measures the presence of women in management positions in Spanish companies.
-The Ibex Gender Equality is composed of those listed securities which, being components of the Madrid Stock Exchange General Index (IGBM), have a presence of women on the Board of Directors between 25% and 75%, and a presence of women in senior management between 15% and 85%.
+The Ibex Gender Equality is composed of those listed securities which, being components of the Madrid Stock Exchange General Index (IGBM), have a presence of women in senior management between 15% and 85%.